mattcass/boilerplate/README.md

 `gulp watch` task, so it automatically runs every time a JS/Sass file changes.

-`gulp` also runs a local server on your machine and automatically reloads your browser any time there is a change to html, css, or js `dist` files.
+`gulp` also runs a local server on your machine and automatically reloads your browser any time there is a change to an html file, or css and js `dist` files.

 Folder structure
 -------------